-The bonds are direct, general, unconditional and unsubordinated Public External Debt of the Republic, ranking without any preference, among themselves and equally with all other unsubordinated Public External Debt of the Republic, for which the full faith and credit of the Republic is pledged.
+The new bonds are direct, general, unconditional and unsubordinated Public External Debt of the Republic, ranking without any preference, among themselves and equally with all other unsubordinated Public External Debt of the Republic, for which the full faith and credit of the Republic is pledged.

 The bonds contain "collective action clauses."
-Under these provisions, which differ from the terms of the Republic's Public External Debt issued prior to January 27, 2015, the Republic may amend the payment provisions of any series of debt securities issued under the indenture (including the bonds) and other reserve matters listed in the indenture with the consent of the holders of: (1) with respect to a single series of debt securities, more than 75% of the aggregate principal amount of the outstanding debt securities of such series; (2) with respect to two or more series of debt securities, if certain "uniformly applicable" requirements are met, more than 75% of the aggregate principal amount of the outstanding debt securities of all series affected by the proposed modification, taken in the aggregate; or (3) with respect to two or more series of debt securities, more than $66^2/3\%$ of the aggregate principal amount of the outstanding debt securities of all series affected by the proposed modification, taken in the aggregate, and more than 50% of the aggregate principal amount of the outstanding debt securities of each series affected by the proposed modification, taken individually.
+Under these provisions, which differ from the terms of the Republic's Public External Debt issued prior to January 27, 2015, the Republic may amend the payment provisions of any series of debt securities issued under the indenture (including the new bonds) and other reserve matters listed in the indenture with the consent of the holders of: (1) with respect to a single series of debt securities, more than 75% of the aggregate principal amount of the outstanding debt securities of such series; (2) with respect to two or more series of debt securities, if certain "uniformly applicable" requirements are met, more than 75% of the aggregate principal amount of the outstanding debt securities of 30 with respect to two or more series of debt securities of all series affected by the proposed modification, taken in the aggregate principal amount of the outstanding debt securities of all series affected by the proposed modification, taken in the aggregate of all series affected by the proposed modification, taken in the aggregate principal amount of the outstanding debt securities of each series affected by the proposed modification, taken in the aggregate of the aggregate principal amount of the outstanding debt securities of all series affected by the proposed modification, taken in the aggregate principal amount of the outstanding debt securities of each series affected by the proposed modification, taken in the aggregate, and more than 50% of the aggregate principal amount of the outstanding debt securities of each series affected by the proposed modification, taken individually.

-The Republic has applied to list the bonds on the Official List of the Luxembourg Stock Exchange and for trading on the Euro MTF Market of the Luxembourg Stock Exchange.
+The Republic has applied to list the new bonds on the Official List of the Luxembourg Stock Exchange and for trading on the Euro MTF Market of the Luxembourg Stock Exchange.
 This listing memorandum constitutes a prospectus for purpose of part IV of the Luxembourg law dated July 10, 2005, as amended, on prospectuses for securities.

-Investing in the bonds involves risks.
+Investing in the new bonds involves risks.
 See "Risk Factors" beginning on page 12.

-The bonds have not been and will not be registered under the U.S. Securities Act of 1933, as amended, or the "Securities Act", or the securities laws of any other jurisdiction.
-The bonds will be offered only to qualified institutional buyers in reliance on Rule 144A of the Securities Act, and outside the United States to persons who are not U.S. persons in reliance on Regulation S of the Securities Act Prospective purchasers that are qualified institutional buyers are hereby notified that the sellers of the bonds may be relying on an exemption from the provisions of Section 5 of the Securities Act provided by Rule 144A under the Securities Act.
+The new bonds have not been and will not be registered under the U.S. Securities Act of 1933, as amended, or the "Securities Act", or the securities laws of any other jurisdiction.
+The new bonds will be offered only to qualified institutional buyers in reliance on Rule 144A of the Securities Act, and outside the United States to persons who are not U.S. persons in reliance on Regulation S of the Securities Act Prospective purchasers that are qualified institutional buyers are hereby notified that the sellers of the new bonds may be relying on an exemption from the provisions of Section 5 of the Securities Act provided by Rule 144A under the Securities Act.
 Outside the United States, the offering is being made in reliance on Regulation S under the Securities Act.

-Any offer or sale of bonds in any member state of the European Economic Area (the "EEA") that has implemented Directive 2003/71/EC (the "Prospectus Directive") must be addressed to only qualified investors (as defined in the Prospectus Directive).
+Any offer or sale of new bonds in any member state of the European Economic Area (the "EEA") that has implemented Directive 2003/71/EC (the "Prospectus Directive") must be addressed to only qualified investors (as defined in the Prospectus Directive).